marcv81/collectd_proxy/README.md

 ### InfluxDB

-Listen to the plain collectd protocol on the loopback interface only.
+In `influxdb.conf`, listen to the plain collectd protocol on the loopback interface only.

     [[collectd]]
       enabled = true